×

 https://raw.githubusercontent.com/rh-mobb/documentation/main/content/misc/secrets-store-csi/aws-provider-installer.yaml

-5. Check that both Daemonsets are running:
+5. Check that both Daemonsets are running by running the following command:

 $ oc -n csi-secrets-store get ds \